glpi-project/docdev/source/plugins/guidelines.rst

 Versionning
 ^^^^^^^^^^^

-We recommand you to use `semantic versionning <http://semver.org/>`_ for you plugins.
+We recommend you to use `semantic versionning <http://semver.org/>`_ for you plugins.
 You may find existing plugins that have adopted another logic; some have reasons, others don't...
 Well, it is up to you finally :-)

-Whatever the versionning logic you adopt, you'll have to be consistent, it is not easy to change it without breaking things, once you've released something.
+Whatever the versioning logic you adopt, you'll have to be consistent, it is not easy to change it without breaking things, once you've released something.

 ChangeLog
 ^^^^^^^^^

-Many projects make releases without providing any changlog file.
+Many projects make releases without providing any changelog file.
 It is not simple for any end user (whether a developer or not) to read a repository log or a list of tickets to know what have changed between two releases.

 Keep in mind it could help users to know what have been changed.
-To achieve this, take a look at `Keep an ChangeLog <http://keepachangelog.com/>`_, it will exaplin you some basics and give you guidelines to maintain sug a thing.
+To achieve this, take a look at `Keep an ChangeLog <http://keepachangelog.com/>`_, it will explain you some basics and give you guidelines to maintain sug a thing.

 Third party libraries
 ^^^^^^^^^^^^^^^^^^^^^